coreygz/portfolio/data-science/index.md

 ---
 layout: default
-title: Data Science
+title: AI and Machine Learning
 permalink: /data-science/
 ---

-# Data Science Journal
+#  AI and Machine Learning Journal

 A collection of code tutorials, project write-ups, and learning resources in machine learning, probabilistic modeling, and search algorithms.
 <!--